IlexisTheMadcat/Lexon-Air/README.md

 ### VRCFury
 For an easy install, start by installing [VRCFury](https://vrcfury.com/download/).
 You can follow the instructions on that page to install VRCFury via the VRChat Creator Companion app. \
 The setup is simple!
 Drag the prefab into your avatar, then position the Lexon Air Target object in front of your right hand.

+Note: In my testing, VRCFury takes almost 10 times longer to load into build and enter play mode than Modular Avatar does.
+Both libraries have the same setup procedure for this asset.
+But if it works for you, then it's all good.

 # Usage
 ### How To Play